vexus2/bridgefy-android-samples/README.md

 * Sony Xperia Z5 Compact
 * Raspbery Pi 3 (Android Things)

+Performance may depend on the Android version installed on the device.
+Custom roms are not officially supported.
 Other devices not listed here should still work with Bridgefy but no assessment has been made regarding their performance.
 This list will continue to grow as we test new devices.

 ### Contact ###